-I appreciate any help with the garden, the kids, hospitality, housekeeping and maintenance...
-In the summer, I need an enthusiastic volunteer - or volunteers - in the garden.
-All through the spring and summer, I need help with digging, weeding, sowing and planting in the garden.
-The ducks need to be fed and let out in the mornings, and shut in again at night, and the other pets need food and water.
+I appreciate any help with the garden, the kids, housekeeping, hospitality and maintenance...
+Year round, the ducks need to be fed and let out in the mornings, and shut in again at night, and the other pets need food and water.
 All through spring and summer, the garden needs attention.
 The gardening season starts in April or May; from October to April I mainly need help in the house, plus clearing snow, babysitting, or just spending time with the kids.
 There is always plenty to do, depending on the time of year, the weather - and everyone's level of inspiration and energy!

-NB!
 Please do not arrange to come here and then change your mind at the last minute.
 Even more important, if you do change your mind, for whatever reason, LET ME KNOW.
 After several bad experiences, I now leave a negative/no-show reference for anyone who decides not to come and does not inform me.
 (Unless something very unexpected and serious happened, naturally.)
-I don't mind if you are hoping to get a job or a place in university, or if you just make other plans, but it is not OK to not inform me, or to inform me the same day that you had arranged to be here...
-People often stay here much longer or shorter than they first planned, which is fine if I have time to adjust - but if you leave suddenly without reasonable notice and/or a real reason, I will mention this in your reference.
+I don't mind if you are hoping to get a job or a place in university, or if you just make other plans, but it is not OK to not inform me, or to inform me the same day that you were going to arrive...

-You will sleep in a volunteer bedroom, and have access to the rest of the house including kitchen, bathroom, shower, washing machine, etc. I often ask volunteers to share a room, especially when visits overlap.
+You will sleep in a volunteer bedroom, and have access to the rest of the house including living rooms, kitchen, bathroom, shower, washing machine, etc. I often ask volunteers to share a room, especially when visits overlap.
 For a couple, I provide a separate room, of course.
 There is Wifi access throughout the house and a TV in the family room.

-If you want to stay a long time, it is a good idea if you first stay for a week or two, and then we make a final decision when we feel that both sides are happy and everything is working out well.
+If you want to stay a long time, it is a good idea if you first stay for a week or two, and then we can make a final decision when we see that both sides are happy and everything is working out well.
 I also don't like to make definite plans many months or a year in advance, as I find that people's plans and circumstances often change.
 I try to be flexible, and you are welcome to contact me for a long or short stay - even at short notice.

 Your main motivation for visiting should be along the lines of volunteering, spending time with a family, contributing valuable and appreciated help, and getting to know the culture, in addition to the natural beauty and hiking/outdoor opportunities.
 I will do my best to make your time here a good experience, and make allowance for any other plans you may have - hiking, traveling, skiing, sightseeing, other activities...